ART CREATORS

 Grants are paid in two payments.
 The grant recipient must return a signed grant agreement and W-9 in order to receive the first payment of 80%.
 To receive the second payment of 20%, the grantee must turn in an Impact Report, which must be approved by ArtsKC.
 Please allow two weeks after submitting grant agreements and impact reports to process checks.

-Impact Reports for 2022-2023 Project Support Grants are due August 1, 2023.
+Impact Reports for 2023-2024 Project Support Grants will be due September 1, 2023.

 Impact Reports are submitted through the ArtsKC Grant System